 For more information, please see Medical Malpractice.

 If you or a loved one has suffered injury caused by a negligent doctor in West Virginia, don’t try to take them on alone.
-Please contact Jim Leach Attorneys at Law for an initial consultation and full review of how our medical negligence attorneys can help you recover from your losses.
+Please contact Jim Leach Attorneys at Law for an initial consultation and full review of how our medical malpractice attorneys can help you recover from your losses.